ilhabyrne/ilhabyrne.github.io/README.md

 This command allows you to edit files and have changes appear automatically to your website which will be visible at localhost:4000.

 ## Building your website
-Now you can start customising your website!
+Now you can start customizing your website!
 The config.yml file should be the first thing you look at as you will want to edit the title of your webpage, as well as personal links etc. You can get fancy later and change themes etc. The index.md file is also important as this is essential your home/landing page and you will want to change the details on there to suit your needs.
 New .md files can also be made to build new "pages" on your website.
 For example, as a scientist I might want a research page, CV page, and publications page.